que-son-los-modulos-en-javascript

 What are modules in JavaScript

-For practical purposes, a module is a file that contains JavaScript code.
+For practical purposes, a module is a file containing JavaScript code.
 This code can include variables, functions, classes (or anything else that can be defined in JavaScript).

-In addition to promoting organization, each module is a separate block of code.
-This means that its code will not collide with other files (for example, repeated names).
+In addition to promoting organization, each module is an independent block of code.
+This means that its code will not have collisions with other files (for example, repeated names).

 Advantages of using modules:

-• Code reuse: You can use the same module in multiple projects.
+• Code Reusability: You can use the same module in multiple projects.

-• Maintenance: They facilitate the organization and updating of code.
+• Maintenance: They facilitate code organization and updating.

-• Avoid conflicts: They protect the code by encapsulating it in its own context.
+• Avoid Conflicts: They protect code by encapsulating it in its own context.

-With the arrival of ECMAScript 2015, a standard module system for JavaScript was introduced, which facilitates a uniform syntax for importing and exporting functionalities.
+With the arrival of ECMAScript 2015, a standard module system for JavaScript was introduced, providing a uniform syntax for importing and exporting functionalities.

-However, before the introduction of ES6 modules, the JavaScript ecosystem experimented with several solutions for modularity.
+However, before the introduction of ES6 modules, the JavaScript ecosystem experimented with various solutions for modularity.

 Let’s review the main module systems that exist (or existed).